How to Open a Wise Account: A Full Guide 2026

 You’ll be asked to prove your residential address when you open a Wise account.
 That means that to open a Wise account in Australia you’ll need an Australian address.

 However, to open a Wise account you don’t need to be an Australian citizen or passport holder.
-Wise accounts can also be opened from a broad range of other countries, so if you’re a foreign resident you may still be able to open your Wise account with your local proof of address from wherever is home for you.
+Wise accounts can also be opened from a broad range of other countries, so if you’re a foreign resident you may still be able to open your Wise account with your local proof of address from wherever home is for you.

 Read a full Wise review here.